Simon Rivera Early College High School

 Simon Rivera High School is a public high school in Brownsville, Texas (USA).
-It is one of six high schools operated by the Brownsville Independent School District and classified as a 6A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+It is one of six high schools operated by the Brownsville Independent School District and classified as a 5A school by the UIL.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 It opened in 1988 and consisted of two grade levels, ninth and tenth grade.
 Each year another grade level was added.
 Its first graduating class was in 1991.
 The school was named for Simon Rivera Jr., a long-time principal at Brownsville's Central Intermediate School.

 Athletics

 The Rivera Raiders compete in the following sports: